How Does a Credit Card Extended Warranty Work?

 - Replacement products on the first claim when repairs don’t make sense or are not possible

-- Affordable prices (up to seventy percent less) and either no or low deductible prices.
+- Affordable prices and either no or low deductible prices.

 For smaller items, like smartphones